How to choose a driving instructor in Brixton

 We all know that practice makes perfect.
 But did you know that the DVSA recommends 22 hours of private practice alongside your driving lessons in Brixton, before you take your driving test?

-Our driving instructors in Brixton have pointed out some useful practice spots across the area, so whether you’re looking to hone your parallel parking or brush up on your hazard perception skills, you won’t have any trouble in Brixton!
+Local driving instructors in Brixton have pointed out some useful practice spots across the area, so whether you’re looking to hone your parallel parking or brush up on your hazard perception skills, you won’t have any trouble in Brixton!

 Bicknell Road: Bicknell Road and the other residential streets nearby are great spots to practise your parallel parking, according to our driving instructors in Brixton.
 They’re also made narrow by parking on both sides, so they’ll give you some valuable experience judging your passing distances and giving way to other cars.